If you know someone who has a pond, chances are they keep a couple of Koi to brighten it up.

 Dragon Koi Fish

-Dragon can refer to two different kinds of Koi.
+The dragon can refer to two different kinds of Koi.
 More often, it’s just another term for the Butterfly Koi.

 The Kumonryu variant is also referred to as a Dragon Fish.
 This is a black and white fish with markings that change depending on the seasons.